Parent to Parent

 The worker will offer outcome focused 1:1 support and deliver evidence based decider skills training to groups of parents or on an individual basis.

-Support for parents of children undergoing assessment for ASD/ADHD
+Support for parents of children undergoing assessment for ASD

 The support workers offer emotional support while the child is waiting to be assessed.
 For children displaying challenging behaviour the support worker will help parents to implement boundaries and strategies.
 They will accompany parents to assessment and feedback visits if required and if a diagnosis is given will help parent access other appropriate provisions.